nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Editing an appointment: `ea`

-Edits a scheduled [appointment](#appointments) with the client.
+You can edit a scheduled [appointment](#appointments) with the client.
 This command is useful when your appointment has been rescheduled or has a change in location.

 **Format**: `ea INDEX [d/DATE] [t/TIME] [v/VENUE]`